outfit & more!

 – JONATHAN & RUTH

 A NOTE TO

 We get it.
 Having your picture taken for 1-2 hours might not be in your top-10 favorite things to do during your downtime.
 And at first you might feel sort of awkward being in front of the camera.
 But I think you’ll find that by the end of the session, it’s a lot easier than you thought, and you even had a little fun.
-I look forward to it because it’s a great opportunity for us all to hang out a bit before the wedding day.
+We look forward to it because it’s a great opportunity for us all to hang out a bit before the wedding day.

 TIME & LIGHT

 Is there a "good" time to take photos?